A1Asriel/a1asriel.github.io/_tabs/about.md

 My hobbies are programming, text roleplaying, and a lil' bit of gaming.
 I used to play a lot, but now I can't say I'm a real gamer, rather just admiring video games as a culture.
 I support free and open-source software *(although still using that frickin' glassy piece of proprietary blob named Microsoft Шindoшs)*, enjoy skeuomorphic design languages like Windows Aero (not extremely plain modern ones are also good, Fluent Design for instance) and love retrocomputing in general.

-I can code in Python almost fluently, have a little experience with C# and Lua, and currently trying to learn HTML/CSS/JS.
+I can code in Python almost fluently, have a little experience with GDScript, C# and Lua, and currently trying to learn HTML/CSS/JS.
 Also considering learning either C or Rust.
 Occasionally I draw things that pop up in my head, but this piece will tell you their average quality:
 ![Poorly drawn Asriel in Among Us style with a white soul](https://cdn.discordapp.com/attachments/713481949896900622/1013586971249082418/asrielus.png){: .w-25 }
 *yes, this was drawn in MS Paint*